 "Christian ain't happy, but he's perfectly safe," Buck said.
 "Pro'lly safer where he is then in there with the fungus monsters and air raids and whatnot.
 'Sides, I don't work for the DIY Barn.
 Not directly."

 There was a whirring noise beside her as Bruce transformed into an robot.
 A robot that looked like it need a shave, but a killer robot nonetheless.
-Bruce pointed at an enormous ray gun attached to his back.
+Bruce pointed at an enormous ray gun at Buck.
 "I know killing people is against the rules for your sort, Laura," he said his voice booming from massive speakers, "but I'm a killer robot.
 I can blow his head off before you can say 'crush-kill-destroy.'"

 Buck hitched up his duster to reveal the six-shooter holstered at his him.
 "Reckon you're fast?"